nes-lab/shepherd-tools/README.md

 # inside sub-modules unittests
 cd shepherd_core
-pytest
+pytest --stepwise
-# when developers add code they should make sure its covered by testsuite
+# when developers add code they should make sure its covered by the testsuite
 coverage run -m pytest
 coverage html
 ```